Badsheep/A-StreamDeckmini-MIDI-project/README.md

 I'm a beginner in those kind of stuffs so please don't judge me bad :)
-The goal is to exchange Midi Datas between a Stresm Deck Mini and MAX (Cycling 74) I uses Midi Control Change (n°2 and n°4)
+The goal is to exchange Midi Datas between a Stresm Deck Mini and MAX (Cycling 74) It uses Midi Control Change (n°2 and n°4)

 2 functions in my case :
 Activate the audio inputs of the soundcard to be able to hear a vinyl turntable connected on it